Search results for:

 Tags: CentOS Web Panel

-One of the most simple and barebones solutions you can have for a fully-fledged, widely supported web stack with server-side code and database functionality is with the LAMP Stack.
+LAMP stack is one of the most simple and barebones solutions you can have for a widely supported web stack with server-side code and database functionality.

 There are four primary components of the LAMP stack: